-The Economic Crime (Transparency and Enforcement) Act 2022, expedited through Parliament over the last two weeks, received Royal Assent on 14 March 2022.
+The Economic Crime (Transparency and Enforcement) Act 2022, expedited through Parliament, received Royal Assent on 14 March 2022.
 This new legislation (in summary):

-- sets up a requirement for overseas entities who own land to register their beneficial owners in certain circumstances; - broadens the scope of unexplained wealth orders; - removes the requirement for the UK's Office of Financial Sanctions Implementation ("OFSI") to pay attention to whether a person knew or had reasonable grounds to suspect they were committing a breach of UK sanctions when determining whether to impose a monetary penalty; and - enables OFSI to publish the names of parties who breach financial sanctions even if no penalty is imposed.
+- sets up a requirement for overseas entities who own land to register their beneficial owners in certain circumstances; - · broadens the scope of unexplained wealth orders; - removes the requirement for OFSI to pay attention to whether a person knew or had reasonable grounds to suspect they were committing a breach of UK sanctions when determining whether to impose a monetary penalty; and - enables OFSI to publish the names of parties who breach financial sanctions even if no penalty is imposed.